Instruction Tuning and Preference Optimization for Enterprise Use Cases

 Over‑optimization to Reviewers

 Narrow rubrics can induce unwanted styles.
 Mitigation: rotate reviewers, multi‑objective preferences, audit drift.
+Vision-language models extend alignment to multimodal scenarios with image reasoning and visual question answering.

 Safety Regressions via Preference Shifts